epklein/epklein.github.io/_posts/2022Q3/2022-07-06-stewardship-delegation.md

 title: Stewardship Delegation
 categories: [People Management]
 tags: [Delegation]
+excerpt: "A delegation approach focused on results that establishes up-front mutual understanding and commitment regarding expectations in five areas: desired results, guidelines, resources, accountability, and consequences."
 ---

 [Delegation](/mgmt/people/delegation) is the ability to assign tasks or responsibility to an individual or a group of people, empower them to make decisions, and trust them to complete work effectively.
 There are many techniques for delegating properly; the best approach may depend on the context.